sergiotales1/CS/math-for-computer-science/process.md

 # Words

-tiling - multiple tiles placed together

-writeup - a complete report taken out of earlier notes

-extraneous - not directly related to something
+bestow - to give a present or something

-mileage - distance traveled by a car

 premises - surroundings?